DegreeScience Prerequisites for the Health Professions

 The University is committed to ensuring the success of all online students.
-The mission of the College of Graduate and Professional Studies is to enhance, expand, and enrich learning opportunities in the online landscape through student-centered operations, innovative instructional design techniques, and sustainable business practices.
+The mission of the College of Graduate and Professional Studies reads, "CGPS educates and supports future leaders in industry and service via programs designed to catalyze meaningful career development."

 The Science Prerequisites for the Health Professions (SPHP) program is for students who have completed a baccalaureate degree and wish to enter a health professions program, but lack the necessary prerequisite courses.
 Most students enrolled in these courses will be working professionals.
 Students may enroll in SPHP courses at any time and from anywhere in the world.
 The courses are designed to be completed in 16 weeks, but they are self-paced, so students may complete the courses at an accelerated pace in order to meet their personal academic needs.

 All of the courses are accredited by the New England Association of Schools and Colleges (NEASC).

 Many health professions programs accept these courses, but we encourage you to check with specific schools to verify that the courses are transferrable before you apply and/or register.